-Corequisite: ESL 077.
+Corequisite: ESL 077

 Course Advisory: Familiarity with basic reading and writing skills, English alphabet letter names, numbers, and ability to follow directions.
-Transferable to CSU Hours: 24-27 lab.

 Structured listening comprehension and pronunciation practice, basic grammar practice, and elementary word processing practice for students new to the English language who wish to improve their ability to speak and understand clearly.
 Instruction is individualized.
 Materials for the lab may be purchased in the bookstore.
 This is an Open Entry/Open Exit, Pass/No Pass only course.